afdm/Responsive-NavBar/README.md

 # Responsive-NavBar

-A exemple of a modern and customisable responsive navigation bar.
+A exemple of a modern and customizable responsive navigation bar.
 This navbar have a desktop and a mobile version.